veracity/veracity-documentation/common/markdown/open-source-projects/open-source-projects.md

 }
 ```
 Our request message contains corresponding collections of input and output data.
 Input is a location where data for retraining is stored.
 We need to provide Data Connection String to Azure Storage Account, container and blob name.
 As output from retraining we get .ilearner file.
-It’s our new retrained model.
+Itâ€™s our new retrained model.
 We need to store it somewhere and later update our predictive model using WebServiceUpdater class.
-We can use the same Azure Storage Account but it’s not required so we need to specify it here as well.
+We can use the same Azure Storage Account but itâ€™s not required so we need to specify it here as well.
 We need to provide container and blob name.

 With request data prepared like this we can use HttpClient from System.Net.Http and send it via REST API
 ```csharp